-Why people prefer baking soda
+Why do people prefer baking soda?

 Baking soda is very safe to use at home.
-Mostly, it is used in the kitchen for cooking, baking, cleaning, disinfecting, and as medicine.
+Usually, it is used in the kitchen for cooking, baking, cleaning, disinfecting, and as medicine.
 This makes it harmless and one of the best options of getting rid of bugs.
 Other commercial remedies are usually harmful to humans.
 You don’t want your kids or pets coming across them.
 They can also be irritating to your skin.
 Something gentle like sodium bicarbonate is the real deal.
 Baking soda is also very economical.

-According to people’s speculations, this powder kills bedbugs in the following ways.
+According to people’s speculations, this powder kills bedbugs in the following ways:

 Baking soda is a salt.
 It has the ability to absorb water and moisture from the environment.
 This makes it able to absorb water from bugs, making them dehydrated.
 Bugs have a waxy shell which protects them from dehydration.
 However, baking soda can absorb the fluids present in the wax and make the bug lose excess water and hence die.